 Conclusion

-Preventing diabetic foot ulcer prevention is crucial.
-Regular podiatric check-ups and daily foot inspections are important.
+Preventing diabetic foot ulcers is crucial.
+But when they do happen, the best wound care for diabetic foot ulcer is essential to avoid serious complications.
+Regular podiatric check-ups and daily foot inspections are essential.
 Wearing the right shoes and controlling blood sugar levels also help.
-Patients with diabetes face a 19% to 34% risk of foot ulcers23.
-About 50% to 70% of those with ulcers die within 5 years23.
+Patients with diabetes face a 19% to 34% risk of foot ulcers.
+About 50% to 70% of those with ulcers die within 5 years.

 Foot care education is vital for these patients.
-For those with ulcers, following treatment plans and making lifestyle changes are key.
-Nonremovable knee-high offloading devices can lower forefoot pressure by up to 87%23.
+Following treatment plans and making lifestyle changes are key for those with ulcers.
+Nonremovable knee-high offloading reduces foot pressure by up to 87%.
 Surgery might be needed if other methods fail.

 FAQ